Part 1: The Velveteen Rabbit

-So Velveteen Rabbit was thrown into a sack along with the boys bed sheets and old clothes and a lot of junk, and the sack was carried to the back yard.
-There the gardener was to burn the whole thing.
+So Velveteen Rabbit was thrown into a sack along with the Boy's bed sheets and old clothes and a lot of junk.
+The sack was carried to the backyard.
+The gardener was told to burn the whole thing.

 Then it started to rain.
-Oh, how sad it was for Velveteen Rabbit!
-So far from the boy, never again to be nice and cozy together.
-And a tear fell from Velveteen Rabbit’s eye, over his cheek, and it fell onto the grass.
+Velveteen Rabbit was sad.
+So far away from the Boy, never again to be nice and cozy together, and now soaking wet!
+A tear fell from Velveteen Rabbit’s eye, over his cheek.
+It plopped onto the grass.

-Just then, at the spot where the tear fell, a flower grew up all at once.
-The bud of the flower opened and there was a Fairy.
+All at once, at the spot where the tear fell, a flower grew up.
+Then the bud of the flower opened.
+A tiny Fairy!